-The Dorothy and Kemmons Wilson Speaker Series was established in 2005 in an effort to honor the legacy of faith shown by Kemmons and Dorothy Wilson at Christ United Methodist Church.
-Kemmons Wilson is the founder of Holiday Inns.
-All five of their children were raised in the church and Kemmons and Dorothy exemplified faithful stewardship throughout their lives.
-The Speaker Series is a gift from the Kemmons Wilson Family Foundation to the city of Memphis whereby a well-known Christian speaker brings a message of hope and inspires people in their own walk of faith.
+The Dorothy and Kemmons Wilson Speaker Series was established is 2005 to honor the legacy of faith shown by Kemmons and Dorothy Wilson at Christ Church.
+Kemmons Wilson is the founder of Holiday Inn.
+All 5 of their children were raised in the Church and Kemmons and Dorothy exemplified faithful stewardship throughout their life’s.
+The Speaker Series is a gift from the Kemmons Wilson Family Foundation to the City of Memphis, whereby a well-known Christian speaker brings a message of hope and inspires people in their own walk of faith.

 The Wilson Society

-Under the direction of our Director of Programs, Lee Morris, the Wilson Society has grown from 30 members in 2003 to almost 250 in 2017.
-These students planned, executed, and delivered over 100 community projects in Memphis this year.
+Under the direction of our Director of Programs, Lee Morris, the Wilson Society has grown from 30 members in 2003 to over 300 members in 2019.
+These students planned, executed, and delivered 100+ community projects, providing over 2,000 service hours to the Memphis community this year.
 KWFF partners with BRIDGES, Volunteer Odyssey, and L.I.T.E.
 Memphis to provide additional leadership training throughout the school year to selected student leaders.
 In August, BRIDGES led the Wilson Society’s kick off fall conference; we had over 50 students attend this training session.
 These students were given a chance to critically analyze the problems facing Memphis and how to work to improve our community.

 - Marked its 19th year in local area schools